Managing Existing Assessments

 Deleting an Assessment

-• On the list of existing assessments, check off the box beside the assessment you want to delete and then click the red Delete Selected button at the bottom left.
+• On the list of existing assessments, select the checkbox beside the assessment you want to delete and then click the red Delete Selected button at the bottom left.

 Return to Article Content Section Image Beveled v1

-• Be aware that you can select all by ticking off the box beside the Assessment column title.
+• Be aware that you can select all by selecting the checkbox beside the Assessment column title.

-• If you want to copy a collection, tick off the box of the collection, as well as the assessments within the collection that you wish to copy over.
+• If you want to copy a collection, selecting the checkbox of the collection, as well as the assessments within the collection that you wish to copy over.

-• To view your newly copied course gradebook either use the curriculum period switcher in the top right (if you copied to the same course), or navigate to a different course and view the gradebook for the appropriate curriculum period.
+To view your newly copied gradebook assessments either use the curriculum period switcher in the top right (if you copied to the same course), or navigate to a different course and view the gradebook for the appropriate curriculum period.

 • Assessment and collection titles and weights including previous assessment details (assuming you checked off a collection)